JohnDevlopment/utilities/treeNodes/README.md

 # treeNodes
 A Tcl extension created with the Tcl stubs library, version 8.6.
 It adds a new type of Tcl value I call a Node.

+To use this extension, simply use this command in a Tcl script: `load libtreeNodes.so`.
+Doing so will affect the following changes.

+## Contents of the extension

 The command defines a namespace called `TreeNodeExtension` and exports a command, `node`.
 The following subcommands are supported:

 * __node new__ _name ?parent?_